Cancer Research UK logo.

 Survival for mesothelioma

-Survival depends on different factors.
-So no one can tell you exactly how long you will live.
+Survival depends on many factors including the stage and type of your mesothelioma.
+No one can tell you exactly how long you will live.
+The below statistics can only be used as a general guide.

 Doctors usually work out the outlook for a certain disease by looking at large groups of people.
 Because this cancer is less common, survival is harder to estimate than for other, more common cancers.